Home » Repayment » Student Loan Forgiveness » PSLF: Ten Years or 120 Payments?

 • getting married.

-Additionally, borrowers should plan on submitting a certification form once a year at the minimum.
-Frequent certification is the best way to maximize PSLF forgiveness and avoid mistakes.
+It’s also wise to submit a certification form at least once a year.
+Regular certification is the best way to stay on track with PSLF and avoid mistakes.

 About the Author